apache/couchdb-documentation/src/intro/tour.rst

 Getting Started
 ===============

-In this document, we'll take a quick tour of CouchDB's features, familiarizing ourselves with Futon, the built-in administration interface.
+In this document, we'll take a quick tour of CouchDB's features.
 We'll create our first document and experiment with CouchDB views.

 All Systems Are Go!